GM warns workers in Brazil on losses, tough turnaround plan

-SAO PAULO (Reuters) - General Motors Co (GM.N) has warned employees in Brazil that new investments there depend on a painful plan to return to profit in the country, according to a memo seen by Reuters on Saturday.
+SAO PAULO, Jan 19 (Reuters) - General Motors Co has warned employees in Brazil that new investments there depend on a painful plan to return to profit in the country, according to a memo seen by Reuters on Saturday.

 In a message posted at Brazilian plants, GM’s top executive in Brazil and Argentina, Carlos Zarlenga, said after running up a heavy loss over the past three years the operation had reached “a critical moment that will require sacrifices from everyone.”